-A woman once tried to commit suicide by jumping off the Empire State Building.
+A woman tried to commit suicide by jumping off the Empire State Building.
 She jumped from the 86th floor but was blown back onto the 85th floor by a gust of wind.

 Standing almost 1,500 feet tall, there’s no way anyone could survive that fall.

 However, when Elvita Adams tried to kill herself by jumping, a strong gust of wind blew her to the floor below.

 The worst injury she sustained was a fractured hip.

 Pirates wore earrings because they believed it improved their eyesight.

 Along with many other reasons!
 Due to superstitions, they thought it protected them from bad eyesight (or even blindness), seasickness, and drowning.

 Los Angeles’s full name is “El Pueblo de Nuestra Senora la Reina de los Angeles de Porciuncula.”

 The original name was quite a mouthful.
 It translates to “town of our lady the Queen of Angels of the River Porciuncula.”

 The Twitter bird actually has a name – Larry.